If you are thinking of using cloth diapers, you are headed in the right direction.

 Typically, a diaper with lots of wear and tear (frequently used and washed, part of a small stash) lasts 6 – 9 months.

 What about diaper covers – how many of those do I need?

-Cloth diapers come at varying styles and prices.
+Cloth diapers come in varying styles and prices.
 A cloth diaper does not always mean a single, one-piece cloth.

-Some types of diapers are two-pieced, where the primary function is performed by a piece of super-absorbent cloth (referred to as inserts).
+Some diapers are two-pieced, where the primary function is performed by a piece of super-absorbent cloth (referred to as inserts).
 The other piece is an outer cover that prevents leakage.